 Signs of Codependence & Codependent Behavior

 In the continual quest to find balance in our relationships, we must take time to explore whether we tend toward codependence.
+Some people may just have a slight preference for co-dependency, while others are fully engulfed in the codependent lifestyle.

 Co-dependence is one of those psychological terms that describes a dysfunctional way of behaving in important relationships in one’s life.
 It is primarily a learned behavior from our family of origin.
 Some cultures have it to a greater degree than others — some still see it as a normal way of being.
+Some families might not be able to imagine any other healthy way of being.

 Yet the costs of co-dependence can include distrust, faulty expectations, passive-aggressiveness, control, self-neglect, over-focus on others, manipulation, and a slew of other unattractive traits.